-Shrewsbury Hydro CIC regrets to announce that the Shrewsbury Hydro project will not now be going ahead.
+In March 2017, Shrewsbury Hydro CIC announced with much regret that the Shrewsbury Hydro project would not be going ahead for the moment.

-Planning permission and the environmental permissions for the project were obtained in 2015 and permission was obtained in 2016 for a new fish pass to replace the existing one but it has not yet been possible to reach agreement to lease the small area of land alongside the weir which is required to build the new fish pass and install the proposed underground water turbine.
+Planning permission and the environmental permissions for the project were obtained in 2015 and the project was pre-accredited under the government’s feed-in tariff scheme.
+In 2016, permission was obtained for a new fish pass to replace the existing one.
+Unfortunately, although agreement in principle was reached to lease the small, three-eighth of an acre of Council land alongside the weir required to build the hydro scheme and the new fish pass, final agreement took much longer than expected.

 We have now run out of time to guarantee we can complete the hydro scheme before our deadline of 9th March 2018 when our government feed-in tariff rate for electricity generated by hydropower from the River Severn, more than halves which makes the project no longer viable.

 Should the feed-in tariff or some similar scheme to encourage the generation of electricity from renewable sources be re-introduced by the government in the future, the opportunity will come again.
 A hydroelectric scheme alongside the weir should generate on average between 1.5 and 1.8 million kilowatt hours of electricity a year and save up to 1,000 tonnes of CO2 emissions going into the atmosphere each year compared to generating the same amount of electricity from a conventional power station.
 Building the hydro scheme would also give the Environment Agency a new fish pass which should improve fish migration.
 For now, things remain as they are.